achovovich/solana-vote-dapp/README.md

 - **Solana**: A high-performance blockchain supporting builders around the world creating crypto apps that scale today.
 - **Rust**: The programming language used for developing smart contracts on the Solana blockchain, known for its safety and performance.
+- **Anchor**: A framework for Solana's Sealevel runtime providing several abstractions for writing Solana programs.
+It simplifies development by providing a high-level API, reducing boilerplate and making smart contract development more accessible.

 By leveraging these technologies, __Vox Liquida__ aims to provide a secure, transparent, and flexible voting platform that empowers users to express their opinions in a more nuanced way.